 If you want to see what the paint underneath an existing layer of paint looks like, you need to scrape off all the paint.
 This will take a long time and be very messy, so it’s best to do this in a well-ventilated area outside or in your garage.

 To remove the paint from your closet doors or pulls, you’ll need:

 To paint the MDF kitchen console, you’ll need the following:

 - Drop clothes or newspapers.

 Preparing Your Cabinet Doors for Painting

-The first step in painting MDF kitchen cabinets is preparing your cabinet doors for painting.
+The first step in painting the MDF cookhouse is preparing your cabinet doors for painting.
 There are a few steps that need to be taken before you can paint your cabinet doors.
 If you’re starting out with new doors, this part of the process is already done for you.

 Lastly, clean out as much debris in each corner as possible without damaging your liner.
 You don’t want to have paint buildup from dirt or dust in between your door and its frame because it will be more difficult to remove later on and will create an unattractive look in the end.